AIForces/AIForcesAPI/docs/source/media.rst

 The delivery
 """"""""""""
-For that it is logical to use the `XSendfile <https://www.nginx.com/resources/wiki/start/topics/examples/xsendfile/>`_ feature.
+It is logical to use the `XSendfile <https://www.nginx.com/resources/wiki/start/topics/examples/xsendfile/>`_ feature.
 Since the file servers are mounted at some path to the nginx container the sharding can be done in the database step, just by specifying a different top level folder, corresponding to an SMB server instance.